ASchneiderBR/htmlTextSlideshow/README.md

 ## 📝 License

+This project is licensed under the **GNU General Public License v2.0 or later** (GPL v2.0+), which is compatible with OBS Studio's license requirements.

+This means:
-MIT License – Free to use, modify, and distribute.
+- ✅ Free to use, modify, and distribute
+- ✅ Source code must remain open and available
+- ✅ Derivative works must also be licensed under GPL v2.0+

+For the full license text, see the [LICENSE](LICENSE) file in this repository.

 ## 🙏 Credits